REK – Robot Kombat: Humanoid Robot Fights

 REK1

-REK1 is the world’s greatest humanoid robot fighting tournament, being held the night before the Big Game at the historic Kezar Pavilion, San Francisco.
-Anyone who buys a ticket can apply to be a REK Pilot and have a chance at becoming a fighter in REK1.
+REK1 was held the night before the Big Game at the historic Kezar Pavilion, San Francisco.
+Anyone who bought a ticket could apply to be a REK Pilot and have a chance at becoming a fighter in REK1.

 The brief and the challenge